DarrienG/terminal-typeracer-mirror/README.md

 Gives you a random passage and you type it out.
 While you type it will tell you where you're making errors and give you a set of words per minute.

+![User typing away having a great time in their terminal][assets/typing.jpg]

 Later I'll post some binaries here too.

 ## Running